-So you’re a modern software factory and you’re embracing DevOps.
-You know that the first thing you have to have is a Continuous Delivery process.
+So you’re a modern software factory, embracing DevOps.
+You know that the first thing you need is a Continuous Delivery process.
 After all, you can’t consider yourself having an Agile DevOps practice without Continuous Delivery.
-So you set up a CI/CD process for your developers and get the resulting builds pushed automatically into SIT.
-There some automated tests run and the build gets the green light (or not as the case may be).
+You set up a CI/CD process for your developers to get the resulting builds pushed automatically into SIT.
+Automated tests are run and the build gets the green light (or not, as the case may be).

 You had to install agents on each server within the SIT environment, but that wasn’t too onerous – there were only 10 machines.
 And you have monitoring setup to make sure the agents are always running.
-So there’s no problem there, right?
+So there’s no problem, right?

-Then one day your boss comes to your desk.
-“I’ve been reading up about DevOps,” he says, “and we should be able to push to UAT if the code passes the automated tests in SIT, right?
+Then one day, your boss comes to your desk.
+“I’ve been reading up about DevOps,” she says, “and we should be able to push to UAT if the code passes the automated tests in SIT, right?
 That should save us a load of time.”

-So, you smile and say “of course”.
+You smile and say, “of course”.
 But now you have a problem.
 There are several UAT environments and the deployment could go to any of them.
-So now you have another 20 machines on which to install agents.
-Half are virtual and half are physical, but you get it done and get the monitoring set up.
-Of course the monitoring starts alerting every time a virtual server gets shutdown so you stop monitoring those servers.
-But then half the time the agent doesn’t start properly when the virtual server is brought up – and you only find that out when the automated deployment fails.
+Now you have another 20 machines on which to install agents.
+Half are virtual and half are physical, but you get it done with the monitoring set up.
+Of course, the monitoring alerts you every time a virtual server shutdowns so you stop monitoring those servers.
+But half the time the agent doesn’t start properly when the virtual server is brought up – and you only find that out when the automated deployment fails.

 Still, it’s not too bad.
-You have 30 deployment agents now, only 20 of which are being monitored and occasionally an automatic deployment into a virtualised UAT environment will fail since the agent isn’t running.
-But all in all, you can live with it.
+You have 30 deployment agents now, 20 of which are being monitored, and only occasionally will an automatic deployment into a virtualised UAT environment fail since the agent isn’t running.
+All in all, you can live with it.

-So you get the agents installed in each of the virtualised servers, writing PowerShell commands to load up the agent on startup.
-Of course, deployments into these environments cannot take place until the agent is up and running so that’s slowing the process down a bit, but it’s still agile, right?
+You get the agents installed in each of the virtualised servers, writing PowerShell commands to load up the agent on startup.
+Of course, deployments into these environments cannot take place until the agent is up and running so that’s slowing the process down a bit, but it’s still fairly agile.

 Then your deployment tool gets an upgrade.
 And that makes a change to all the agents necessary.
 How many do you have again?
 Where are they installed?

 Still, you’re on top of things.
 You have a decent DevOps practice.
 All you need now is the final push to go from Continuous Delivery to Continuous Deployment.
-Once that’s done you’ll have reached the top of the DevOps maturity model and you’ve got automated deployments all the way into Production.
+Once that’s done, you’ll have reached the top of the DevOps maturity model with automated deployments all the way into Production.

-So you go to talk to Production Support.
-And you explain that you want to install a piece of software on their mission-critical servers which can make changes to any piece of production software on the machine.
-And it’s a black-box so you’ve no idea what protocol it communicates over or whether it’s secure.
-And ten minutes later you leave the meeting with your ears still ringing.
+So you talk to Production Support, explaining that you want to install a piece of software on their mission-critical servers, which make changes to any piece of production software on the machine.
+Since it’s a black-box, you’ve no idea what protocol it communicates over or whether it’s secure.
+Ten minutes later, you leave the meeting with your ears still ringing.

-As part of this shift, a decision is also made to install DataPower for load balancing.
+A decision is also made to install DataPower for load balancing.
 Configuration changes need to be delivered to DataPower as part of the deployment process.
-Of course, there’s no such thing as an “Agent” for a Web Appliance such as DataPower so those changes will have to be applied manually.
+Of course, there’s no such thing as an “Agent” for a Web Appliance such as DataPower, so those changes will have to be applied manually.
 Such changes will need to be co-ordinated with the automated software delivery process.
 But with spreadsheets and email it should be possible to set something up that isn’t that bad.

 Then a new Chief Software Architect joins.
-He’s young and ambitious and likes the sounds of micro-services and containers.
-So he decides to start a project that breaks up the monolithic code base into a bunch of micro and mini services hosted in various containers.
-The developers love this idea (looks great on their CV!)
+He’s young and ambitious and likes the sounds of microservices and containers.
+He starts a project that breaks up the monolithic code base into a bunch of micro and mini services hosted in various containers.
+The developers love this idea (looks great on their CV!).
 Now your deployment needs to potentially target lots of different Docker containers.
 Can you install an agent in a container?
 Would that even be practical?

 Application Release Automation solutions which use Agents also tend to charge for them.
-It is not unusual to see tools sold by licensing each deployment end-point.
+It is not unusual to see tools sold by licensing each endpoint.
 When you’re deploying to physical servers, that’s acceptable.
-But nowadays sites are moving to containers and cloud-based infrastructure to allow them to spin up potentially hundreds of servers to meet short-term testing spikes.
+But nowadays, sites are moving to containers and cloud-based infrastructure, allowing them to spin up potentially hundreds of servers to meet short-term testing spikes.
 A licensing model using agents cannot keep up with that sort of agile testing process.

 That’s why modern ARA solutions such as DeployHub don’t use Agents.
 Operating over open protocols such as SSH or FTPS also has a number of other advantages: